How To Know If CPU Cooler Will Fit In Case? 2-min Read

 Using an average wattage CPU from 30W to 60W, you can use a 120mm cooling fan.
 If your CPU is more potent with a TDP rating of around 100W, you should choose a 140mm or 160mm fan for better performance.

 For severe gaming and high-performance computing, look for more giant fans, such as 180mm or 200mm, since they offer more airflow and better cooling.
-Moreover, if you have overclocked your CPU, you will need a big cooler with efficient cooling.
+Moreover, you will need a big cooler with efficient cooling if you have overclocked your CPU.

 How To Know If CPU Cooler Will Fit In Case? | cpugpunerds.com